orbs-network/orbs-spec/behaviors/v1_1/ethereum-elections-proxy.md

 * Continuously syncing the "proxy state" against the Ethereum node, using the `Triggers` mechanism (=> under consensus).
 * The current design targets the `_Elections` system contract as the sole client of the `_ElectionsProxy`.
     * Syncing is based on a "pause \ resume" mechanism - governed by the elections events - Syncing until the Elections closing time.
-    * The snapshot of PoS proxy state is maintained in the `_ElectionsProxy` system contract.
+    * The snapshot of PoS proxy state is maintained in the  [`_ElectionsProxy`](../smart-contracts/system/_ElectionsProxy.md) system contract.
-        * The state snapshot guarantees consistency across all state queries (same block number) only at the target block number.
+        * The state snapshot guarantees temporarily consistency across all state queries (same Ethereum block number holds until next syncing step).
+        * The proxy simultaneously advances all "Topics" in the PoS state.
-    * State revisions are not supported but can easily be added if such a need arises.
+    * State revisions are not supported but can easily be added if such a need arise.
-    * The `_Elections` system contract deduces the elections results based on the target snapshot of PoS proxy state.
+    * The `_Elections` system contract deduces the elections results based on the snapshot of PoS proxy state at the target elections closing block.
+        * Elections closing block is the maximal Ethereum block whose timestamp is less than the elections closing time.
     * After the Elections results is calculated the next Elections closing time is set and syncing resumes.

 * The proxy syncing runs inside the scope of the Triggers transaction.
    * To avoid failing the triggers transaction entirely
         * errors in calls to `EthereumConnector.EthereumGetLogs` are "wrapped" and handled inside the contract logic (bypassing the `Processor` default panic interrupt behavior).
-   * "Transactional update": apply updates in an atomic way:
+   * "Transactional update": apply updates in an atomic way after successful processing:
         * Store current state in a temporary place holder
         * Retrieve all necessary data
         * Process the data in an ascending order + update temporary state + temporally store emitted events (do not emit yet).